 Of course, don’t forget to stop at the best of all family-favourite Kota Kinabalu tourist attractions, the Mari Mari Cultural Village, where younger children explore traditional houses and learn about the tribes, while older children make rice wine and help start fires using bamboo.
 A terrific family fun Sabah Kota Kinabalu attraction!

-Finally… head to the beach at Tanjung Aru where all the family can capture awesome selfies for those essential social media updates, ending the day with the magic of a Borneo sunset!
+Finally, head to the beach at Tanjung Aru where all the family can capture awesome selfies for those essential social media updates.
+Don’t forget to end the day with the magic of a Borneo sunset!

 How To Get To Kota Kinabalu